-Think back to Q4, 2016 – you and your team are sat around a conference table to review the emerging trends and technologies from the past year as you develop your 2017 strategy.
+Think back to last year – you and your team are sat around a conference table to review the emerging trends and technologies from the past year as you develop your next year’s strategy.

 But even with your 2017 digital strategy in hand, it’s impossible to take into account how fast SEO trends and practices evolve.
 Things like customer usage and expectations – not to mention the roll out of Google’s master plan for the mobile web – are always changing, meaning agencies and companies must be agile and forward thinking in their 2017 approach to SEO.

 With that in mind, I’ve put together a top ten list of tips to keep in mind throughout the year.

 The relationship between technical SEO, content marketing and link building is widely debated in terms of what strategies and how they should work together – or not.
 I’ve spoken about the future of SEO in the past, but to explain it simply, because SEO makes demands and content marketing fulfils those demands, a strategy that incorporates both makes for a perfect fit.
 The evolution of SEO doesn’t mean agencies aren’t doing traditional (or technical) SEO anymore, but that the ways in which we get links to our client’s site has changed.

 A lot of what Content Marketing for SEO purposes involves is finding ways in which to get other websites to hyperlink to client’s websites.
 In theory, the more votes or links they have, the higher rankings they’ll get.
 This is still important because how Google ranks your SEO is based on the number of links you have and the quality of those links.

 Many companies will hire an in-house team to look after the technical SEO, but often what those teams lack are resources to come up with ideas for content, someone who can design, write, build, implement these changes, and promote the content through PR.
 So, really, it’s all borne out of SEO – content for SEO purposes, link building for SEO purposes and PR for SEO purposes.